-- Optics standards: In recent years large microscope manufacturers have migrated towards so called infinity-corrected objectives.
+In recent years large high-end microscope manufacturers have migrated towards so called infinity-corrected objectives.
 Most mid-range microscopes (which are common among amatuer microscopists) use the traditional 160mm standard.
-Be aware that these objectives are not compatible with the finite 160mm tube-length standard that was introduced in the 19th century and has remained popular up to date.
-The infinity optics offer several advantages, many of which are probably not relevant for educational purposes.
+Be aware that infinity objectives and 160mmobjectives are not compatible.
+The 160 standard was introduced in the 19th century and has remained popular up to date.
+The infinity optics offer several advantages, many of which are probably not relevant for educational or amateur microscopy purposes.
 In any case, do not combine objectives of different manufacturers or infinity-corrected optics with a microscope using a finite-optics standard.
-Many cheaper microscopes still adhere to the finite-optics standard and this is still commonly found in educational microscopes.
+You know which standard you are using by looking at the engraving on the objectives.

-- illumination system: You have a choice between LED, halogen and tungsten.
+You have a choice between LED, halogen and tungsten.
 Halogen and LEDs are preferred, there is less heat development.
 Most modern microscopes these days come with LED.
 Some research microscopes still have halogen lamps installed, because doctors were trained to see the colors using Halogen light.
-This is expected to change as LEDs increase their brightness.
+This is expected to change as the LED technology improves.
 For photography and high power observations you need more light.
-The minimum recommended power (halogen) is about 20W.
-Avoid the purchase of instruments that rely on natural lighting and a mirror, unless you need a field microscope.
+Avoid the purchase of instruments that only rely on natural lighting and a mirror, unless you need a field microscope.
 Artificial lighting makes the device independent of natural lighting and can therefore also be used in the evening time.
 If your microscope has a mirror, then you can use a desk-lamp as a light source.

-- The head: Here you have three choices.
+Here you have three choices.
 Monocular heads are designed to be used with one eye.
 Binocular heads for double eye viewing.
 In compound microscopes you still do not obtain a stereoscopic view, however.
-Trinocular heads have a third vertical tube for attaching a camera.
+Trinocular heads have a third vertical tube, a phototube, for attaching a camera.
 While it is possible to attach cameras to the eyepieces, it is much more comfortable to use the dedicated third tube for photography.

-- The stage: This part holds the specimen.
+This part holds the specimen.
 A mechanical stage, which allows for the moving of the specimen in two directions, is recommended over simple stage clips for holding the slide.
 Moving of the slide by hand exerts pressure on the stage and this can result in a loss of focus.
 A mechanical stage allows the movement of the slide with two rotating knobs.
 Mechanical stages should be equipped with a scale that simplifies the finding of relevant specimen parts.
 The slides can then be labeled with the coordinates.
-Clips are useful for smaller microscopes used in fieldwork.
+Clips are useful for smaller microscopes used in fieldwork and for introductory microscopes.

-- Köhler illumination: This is recommended if you intend to do photographic work.
+This is recommended if you intend to do photographic work.
 It ensures even illumination and reduces stray light, which would reduce contrast.
 This is mostly found in more advanced microscopes.

-- Aspects that speak for portability: monocular head (single eyepiece), small body.
+- Portability: monocular head (single eyepiece), small body.
 These may not be as extensible.